microsoft/xlang/DesignNotes/LDN05 - Platform Abstraction Layer.md

 The caller allocates *sourceString* on the stack frame, together with an uninitialized [XlangStringHeader](#xlangstringheader), to avoid a heap allocation.
 The caller must ensure that *sourceString* and the contents of *header* remain unchanged during the lifetime of the attached **XlangString**.

-Strings created with this function do not need to be deallocated with [XlangDeleteString](#xlangdeletestring).
+Strings created with this function need to be deleted with [XlangDeleteString](#xlangdeletestring).

 ### XlangDeleteString
 Deletes a XlangString.